system76/docs/_articles/switch-from-macos-to-popos.md

 ![system-monitor-terminal](/images/pop-os-screenshots/system-monitor-terminal.png)

-Pop!\_OS has very similar options for killing misbehaving processes.
-There is an almost identical utility built into the OS called System Monitor, which displays running processes and allows you to stop or kill them.
+Pop!\_OS also has options for killing misbehaving processes.
+System Monitor (equivalent to Activity Monitor), displays running processes and allows you to stop or kill them.

-While Pop!\_OS does not a force-quit menu, when applications freeze, the OS will show a pop-up window asking if you want to wait on the program or force-quit it.
+While Pop!\_OS does not have a force-quit menu, when applications freeze, the OS will show a pop-up window asking if users want to wait on the program or force-quit it.

 The same Terminal commands available in macOS can also be used in Pop!\_OS.